drupal-composer/drupal-scaffold/README.md

 Composer plugin for automatically downloading Drupal scaffold files (like `index.php`, `update.php`, …) when using `drupal/core` via Composer.

+It is recommended that the vendor directory be placed in its standard location at the project root, outside of the Drupal root; however, the location of the vendor directory and the name of the Drupal root may be placed in whatever location suits the project.
+Drupal-scaffold will generate the autoload.php file at the Drupal root to require the Composer-generated autoload file in the vendor directory.

 ## Usage

 `composer require drupal-composer/drupal-scaffold:dev-master` in your composer